bigjosh/cwandt-pocketfiche-site/README.md

 ## Coodinates

 We are using the simple coordinate CRS (L.CRS.Simple) so that one map unit corresponds to one pixel at zoom level 0.

+IMPORTANT: Leaflet's CRS.Simple is a bit counterintuitive.
+The origin is at the bottom left corner of the map, and y increases as you go up.
+This is the opposite of what you might expect.

 The middle of the "world" in the the intersecttion of the center 2x2 of parcels is....